 Place over heat, pour yourself a drink, and when you get back you’ll have a Happy Hour appetizer that’s worthy of being called dinner.

-‣ Endless customization.
-What toppings make the perfect batch of nachos, only you can decide!
+- Endless customization.
+Which toppings make the perfect batch of nachos?
+You get to decide!

-‣ While a cast iron Dutch oven is the preferable vessel for making nachos, it would also be possible to make a smaller portion in a cast iron skillet with a lid.
+- While a cast-iron Dutch oven is our preferred vessel for making these nachos, it would also be possible to make a smaller portion in a cast-iron skillet with a lid.
 The key is having some sort of lid to trap the steam inside to help melt the cheese and slightly soften the chips.

-‣ If you’re using fresh ingredients like chiles, onions or uncooked meats, you’ll want to saute them first and make sure they’re cooked thoroughly before building your nachos.
+- If you’re using fresh ingredients like chiles, onions, or uncooked meat, you’ll want to saute them first and make sure they’re cooked thoroughly before building your nachos.